2024 Wimbledon Championships – Boys' 14&U singles

+It was the third edition of this discipline.
+Japanese Takahiro Kawaguchi defeated Jordan Lee from the United States 6–2, 6–2 in the final.

-Mark Ceban was the reigning champion, but was no longer eligible to participate in under 14 tournament this year.
-He received a wildcard into the boys' singles event where he lost in the quarterfinals to Maxim Mrva.
-Takahiro Kawaguchi defeated Jordan Lee 6–2, 6–2 in the final.
+Great Britain's Mark Ceban was the reigning champion, but was no longer eligible to participate in the tournament.
+He received a wildcard into the boys' singles event, where he lost in the quarterfinals to Czech Maxim Mrva.

 Format

 The first phase of the tournament saw four round-robin groups compete.
 The winners of each group advanced to the semi-finals.
 The rest competed in a consolation play-off tournament.